-- The lobby bar area is lovely, funky and comfortable and the music is good and not too loud.
+- The lobby bar area is lovely, funky and comfortable place and the music is good and not too loud.
 If you want some quiet time in the lobby without all the music at the bar, there’s a little library to the right of the entrance.

 - There’s a complimentary red and white wine service from 5 to 7 pm every day.

-- The hotel features a spa, fully equipped gym, sauna, rain showers, and relaxation area, all adequately sized for an urban boutique hotel IMHO.
+- The hotel features a spa, with fully equipped gym, sauna, rain showers, and relaxation area, all adequately sized for an urban boutique hotel IMHO.

 - The hotel has a small but pleasant garden for those in need of some fresh air.